top of page

 🧠 Final Thoughts

 The cannabis industry is like that weird kid from your 8th-grade homeroom who grew up to be a tech billionaire.
 You ignored it for a while, judged it for too long, and now you kind of want in.
-And while it's far from perfect — and still fighting stigma, red tape, and bad actors — the trajectory is undeniable.
+While it's far from perfect — and still fighting stigma, red tape, and bad actors — the trajectory is undeniable.

 Whether you’re on Long Island or just watching from somewhere less stubborn, cannabis is gaining legitimacy, visibility, and yes — profitability.
 Now’s the time to get educated, get engaged, and maybe…just maybe spread the good word 🍃